 That’s the way it works, isn’t it?

 You are busy.
-I get it.
+We get it.
 Most of us are.
 But one of the most important things you can do for your health is prioritise sleep.

 - Compromised immune function